jzluo/firthmodels/README.md

 Firth D (1993).
 Bias reduction of maximum likelihood estimates. *Biometrika* 80, 27-38.

+Heinze G, Schemper M (2001).
+A solution to the problem of monotone likelihood in Cox regression. *Biometrics* 57, 114-119.

 Heinze G, Schemper M (2002).
 A solution to the problem of separation in logistic regression. *Statistics in Medicine* 21, 2409-2419.

-Heinze, G., Schemper, M. (2001).
-A solution to the problem of monotone likelihood in Cox regression. *Biometrics* 57(1):114-119.

 Mbatchou J et al. (2021).
 Computationally efficient whole-genome regression for quantitative and binary traits. *Nature Genetics* 53, 1097-1103.

-Venzon, D.J. and Moolgavkar, S.H.
-(1988).
-"A Method for Computing Profile-Likelihood-Based Confidence Intervals." *Applied Statistics*, 37(1), 87-94.
+Venzon DJ, Moolgavkar SH (1988).
+A method for computing profile-likelihood-based confidence intervals. *Applied Statistics* 37, 87-94.

 ## License